Jeff Bezos sells nearly 12 million Amazon shares worth at least $2 billion, with more to come

 - Oops!Something went wrong.Please try again later.

-SEATTLE (AP) — Jeff Bezos filed a statement with federal regulators indicating his sale of nearly 12 million shares of Amazon stock worth more than $2 billion.
+Jeff Bezos has filed a statement with federal regulators indicating his sale of nearly 12 million shares of Amazon stock worth more than $2 billion.

-The collective value of the shares of Amazon, which is based in Seattle where he founded the company in a garage about three decades ago, was more than $2.04 billion, according to the listed price totals.

-The stocks were grouped in five blocks between 1 million and more than 3.2 million.
+The stocks were grouped in five blocks between over 1 million to more than 3.2 million.